Onno VK6FLAB during the 2015 John Moyle Memorial Field Day operating portable

 Onno is a professional technologist (geek) who is able to speak about a topic in such a way that the audience can follow what is going on.
 If you'd like to get in touch, please feel free: firstname.lastname@example.org.

-2012 Wireless Institute of Australia Presidents Commendation Award in recognition of his active participation in various aspects of amateur radio during his first year as a licenced radio amateur.
+2012 Wireless Institute of Australia Presidents Commendation Award in recognition of his active participation in various aspects of amateur radio during his first year as a licensed radio amateur.

 2016 Wireless Institute of Australia Foundation License Award is presented in recognition of exceptional service to the hobby of Amateur Radio and The Wireless Institute of Australia by a Foundation Licence holder.